eeditiones/edep/README.md

 ```

 Also, because TEI does not allow empty attributes or elements in most places, a cleanup procedure is run on the resulting EpiDoc TEI before storing the edited document.
 In the reverse direction, i.e. when importing EpiDoc into the editor, empty elements/attributes will be re-inserted where necessary as given in the XML templates.
 This works automatically and should not need any customization, but if you encounter issues in this area, please report.

+## Building and Development

+To build the application package you need Java > 8, nodejs with npm, and the Java build tool, [ant](https://ant.apache.org/), to be available on your system.
+With everything in place, just running `ant` inside the application directory should automatically install required dependencies and provide a `.xar` package in directory `dist`, which can be uploaded to eXist via the dashboard.

+A better alternative for development is to use Visual Studio Code with a [devcontainer](https://code.visualstudio.com/docs/devcontainers/containers).
+This provides a docker environment with all necessary tools already installed.
+The application is prepared for this and opening the directory in Visual Studio Code should automatically provide you the option to reopen the project in a container.
+This is also the way in which we developed the application.